cid-harvard/atlas-playbooks/README.md

 - Get Vagrant: http://www.vagrantup.com/downloads.html
 - Install ansible globally with `sudo pip install ansible` (or use easy_install instead of pip).
 - Double check that the installs worked by running `ansible` and `vagrant` in the command line.
+- Put a bzip-compressed atlas db dump into the vagrant_shared directory and name it atlas_dump.sql.bz2.
 - Run `git clone https://github.com/makmanalp/atlas-playbooks && cd atlas-playbooks && mkdir atlas && vagrant up`
 - Sit back and wait till all the stuff downloads.
 It'll download a 350mb VM image, around that much more for all the required python and ubuntu packages.